edwardns86/twitter-clone/README.md

 * [x] Upon tweeting, the characters remaining text should reset back to 140, and the field should be cleared.
 * [x] The application should disallow text of greater than 140 characters.
 * [x] The user should be able to "Retweet".
 Clicking Retweet immediately inserts a copy of that tweet below the original tweet.
-* [] The user should be able to "Like".
+* [x] The user should be able to "Like".
 When "Like" is clicked, the text should change to "Unlike".
 When "Unlike" is clicked, the text should change to "Like".
 Alternatively, use a heart icon (colored or not colored).
-* [] When a "Liked" tweet is retweeted, the new tweet should not be liked.
+* [] When a "Liked" tweet is retweeted, the new tweet should not be liked. // maybe later
-* [] Each tweet has an optional hashtag.
+* [x] Each tweet has an optional hashtag.
 The hashtag should be linked with an anchor tag.
-* [] The user should be able to delete a tweet.
+* [x] The user should be able to delete a tweet.

 The following **optional** features are implemented: